mozilla-services/heka/docs/source/configuration.rst

     exchange = "testout"
     exchangeType = "fanout"

-Or if using a logline decoder to parse OSX syslog messages may look like:
+Or if using a PayloadRegexDecoder to parse OSX syslog messages may look like:

 .. code-block:: ini